Desvelao/artifact-database/README.md

 # Artifact-Database

-It is a json database for Artifact, a card game created by Valve (based in Dota 2).
+It is a JSON database for Artifact, a card game created by Valve (based in Dota 2).

 Languages:
 - English (en)